 You'll gain a diverse skill set that will allow you to work in anything from horse breeding to sugar production.
 You'll learn how to care for livestock, recognise plants, and plan and construct fences.

 You'll also receive important safety training in a range of industry equipment including tractors and chainsaws, as well how to safely use, transport, and store of chemicals.

-This course can be delivered on campus, as a School-based Apprenticeship, a Traineeship, or as part of the VET in Schools program.
+This course can be delivered on campus, as a School-based Apprenticeship, a Traineeship, or as part of the VET Delivered to Secondary Students.